piyagrace/todo_habit/README.md

 ## Get started

-1. Open Directory and Install Dependencies
+1. Open Directory and Install Dependencies.

    ```bash
    npm install
    ```

-2. On the /App folder, ctrl f to search 'localhost' in each .js file and change it with your ip address
+2. On the /App folder, ctrl f to search 'localhost' in each .js file and change it with your ip address.

    ex. 'http://localhost:3001/users/${uid}/todos' > 'http://192.100.3.90:3001/users/${uid}/todos'

-   Check your ip address by opening cmd and look for IPV4 Address
+   * Check your ip address by opening cmd and look for IPV4 Address.

    ```bash
     ipconfig
    ```

-3. Run the Server
+3. Run the Server.

    ```bash
     cd api